linuxserver-archive/docker-openvpn-as/README.md

 ## Updates

-* Upgrade dependencies to the latest version simply `docker restart openvpnas`.
+* Upgrade dependencies to the latest version simply `docker restart openvpn-as`.
-* To monitor the logs of the container in realtime `docker logs -f openvpnas`.
+* To monitor the logs of the container in realtime `docker logs -f openvpn-as`.